basdirks/dragonfly/README.md

 A reference points to an enumerated type or a model.
 A reference to a model implies a relationship between two models.
 Three three types of relationships exist: one-to-one, one-to-many, and many-to-many.

-#### One-to-one, 1-1
+#### One-to-one

 ```
 A { B }
 B { A }
 ```

-An example of a 1-1 relationship is between a user and their profile.
+An example of a one-to-one relationship is between a user and their profile.
 A user has one profile and a profile belongs to one user.

 ```dfly
 model User {